2 How to use this book

 Abstract

 We’ve heard it from fellow data scientists and experienced it ourselves—learning a programming language is hard.
 Like learning a foreign language, it is not just about mastering vocabulary.
-It’s also about learning the language’s norms, its underlying structure, and the metaphors that hold the whole thing together.
+It’s also about understanding the language’s norms, its underlying structure, and the metaphors that hold the whole thing together.

 The first six months were hard.
 I knew how quickly I could do a pivot table in Excel.
 It took longer in R because I had to go through the syntax and take the book out.
 I forced myself to do it, though.
 In the long term, I’d be a better data scientist.
 I’m so glad I thought that way, but it was hard the first few months.